 Construction impacts to runoff would be minimized through implementation of a Stormwater Pollution Prevention Plan (SWPPP) (USEPA 2012).
 Any structure modification would adhere to applicable regulations pertaining to surface water quality, such as Louisiana Permitted Discharge Elimination System (LPDES) permitting.
-Structures not either raised or demolished/removed face the risk of flooding and are capable of releasing constituents associated with structure and housed materials; for a local example of water quality impacts of flooded structures please (Skrobialowski et al. 2007).
+Structures not raised or demolished/removed face the risk of flooding and are capable of releasing constituents associated with structure and housed materials.
+Skrobialowski et, al (2007) documented for water quality impacts of flooded structures.